Lower regularity solutions of the biharmonic Schr\"odinger equation in a quarter plane: Further comments and open problems

 \subsection{Acknowledgments}

-R. A. Capistrano-Filho was partially supported by CAPES, CNPq (Brazil) grant number 306475/2017-0 and "Propesq (UFPE) - Edital Qualis A".
+The authors wish to thank the referee for his/her valuable comments which improved this paper.
+R. A. Capistrano--Filho was supported by CNPq (Brazil) grants 306475/2017-0, 408181/2018-4, CAPES-PRINT (Brazil) grant 88881.311964/2018-01 and Qualis A - Propesq (UFPE).
+F. A. Gallego was partially supported under projects SIGP 58907 and 45511.
 This work was carried out during some visits of the authors to the Federal University of Pernambuco and Universidad Nacional de Colombia - Sede Manizales.
 The authors would like to thank both Universities for its hospitality.